okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/rl-dashboard/index.md

 #### Timeline graph

-The timeline graph shows the usage over the last week.
-When a rate violation occurs, you can select a day from the past week in the drop-down menu on the timeline graph and compare the same point in time with a day from the past week.
+The timeline graph shows use over the last week.
+When a rate violation occurs, you can select a day from the past week from the drop-down menu on the timeline graph and compare the same point in time with a day from the past week.

 #### Bar graph